oracle-livelabs/database-maa/zdm-physical-offline/prepare-target-db/prepare-target-db.md

    Please ignore this step if you have provisioned the target database as per the instructions in this lab.

-   Follow the below steps for the target database that you have provisioned using steps not mentioned in this livelab.
+   Follow the below steps for the target database you have provisioned using steps not mentioned in this livelab.

    Execute the below SQL.
      ```text